- Click for traffic impact information.

-- The replacement bridge will be built while drivers use the existing bridge.
+- The new bridge is being built while drivers use the existing bridge.
 After roughly eight months of construction, traffic will be shifted onto the new bridge.
 During that time, drivers can expect one high-impact weekend of one-way alternating traffic.

 Why is WSDOT